Welcome to Costa Rica.

 Whitewater rafting in one of La Pavona’s world-class rivers

-Whitewater rafting in La Pavona is an adventure that includes navigating rapid rivers with beautiful tropical jungles, cliffs, and gorges.
+Whitewater rafting in La Pavona is an adventure that includes navigating the rapid Pacuare River with beautiful tropical jungles, cliffs, and gorges.

 The PACUARE RIVER is famous for its rafting adventures.
 Both beginners and experienced rafters will be satisfied!